raamana/hiwenet/README.md

 [![codecov](https://codecov.io/gh/raamana/hiwenet/branch/master/graph/badge.svg)](https://codecov.io/gh/raamana/hiwenet)
 [![PyPI version](https://badge.fury.io/py/hiwenet.svg)](https://badge.fury.io/py/hiwenet)

-Histogram-weighted Networks for Feature Extraction and Advance Analysis in Neuroscience
+Histogram-weighted Networks for Feature Extraction and Advanced Analysis in Neuroscience

 Network-level analysis of various features, esp. if it can be individualized for a single-subject, is proving to be quite a valuable tool in many applications.
 This package extracts single-subject (individualized, or intrinsic) networks from node-wise data by computing the edge weights based on histogram distance between the distributions of values within each node.
 Individual nodes could be an ROI or a patch or a cube, or any other unit of relevance in your application.
 This is a great way to take advantage of the full distribution of values available within each node, relative to the simpler use of averages (or another summary statistic).